 For maximum simplicity, suppose there are only two periods.
-The firm takes the demand, costs, and initial period log productivity $\omega{ft-1}$ as given and has to choose optimal techie employment $T{ft-1}$ to maximize profits.
+Firm f takes the demand, costs, and initial period log productivity ω{ft-1} as given and has to choose optimal techie employment T{ft-1} to maximize profits.
 The relationship between techies and changes in productivity is